 For more information

-You can help solve speeding problems in your neighborhood.
-One of the most frequent requests made to the King County Sheriff's Office and Road Services is the need to address speeding along residential streets in unincorporated King County.
-The Radar/Readerboard Project has been established to help reduce neighborhood speeding.
-It can help you and your neighbors make your community safer.
+One of the most frequent requests made to the King County Sheriff's Office and Roads is to address speeding along residential streets in unincorporated King County.
+Radar speed trailers can help reduce neighborhood speeding.

 - helping speeding motorists become aware of their own violations;